 - English/Composition, one year (ENGL 150, ENGL 250)

-- Humanities/Cultural Enrichment, 9 semester hours (Humanities includes: Cultural Enrichment , Art, Drama, Foreign Language, History, Literature, Music, Philosophy, and Theology)
+- Humanities/Cultural Enrichment, 9 semester hours (no more than five semester hours can be in music, studio arts or theater activities).
+Choose three cultural enrichment courses, with at least one course at the 200-level or higher.
+(Humanities includes: Cultural Enrichment , Art, Drama, Foreign Language, History, Literature, Music, Philosophy, and Theology)

 - Behavioral Science/Social Awareness, 6 semester hours in addition to the general psychology course above.
-(Behavioral Sciences include: Anthropology, Economics, Geography, Political Science, Psychology, Social Science, and Sociology)
+Choose two social awareness courses, in at least two different subject areas.
+One of the courses must be at the 200-level or higher.
+(Behavioral Sciences include: Anthropology, Economics, Geography, Political Science, Psychology, Social Science, Sociology)

 - Those lacking a bachelor's degree may choose to complete the B.S. in Vision Science degree by successfully completing the first year of the OD curriculum at MCO.
-In addition to the general pre-optometry admission requirements listed above, students seeking the BSVS are also required to complete an Advanced English / Writing course (ENG 321) as well as a Speech course (COM 121) and a 200 level or higher course as a part of the required semester hours in each of Humanities/Cultural Enrichment and Behavioral Science.
+In addition to the general pre-optometry admission requirements listed above, students seeking the BSVS are also required to complete an Advanced English / Writing course (ENGL 321) as well as a Speech course (COMM 121).

-- Submit official college transcripts from each institution attended.
-Request that your Registrar’s office send all official college transcripts directly to the Michigan College of Optometry, Office of Admissions, 1124 S. State Street, Room 236, Big Rapids, MI 49307.
+- If any coursework has been completed at another institution other than FSU, submit official college transcripts from each institution attended.
+Request that their Registrar’s office send all official college transcripts directly to the contact information above.

 - Submit official high school transcripts.
-Request that your high school send the official high school transcript directly to the Michigan College of Optometry, Office of Admissions, 1124 S. State Street, Room 236, Big Rapids, MI 49307.
+Request that your high school send the official high school transcript directly to the contact information above.

 - Submit an essay.
 The topic is "Please describe what inspires your decision for becoming an optometrist, including your preparation for training in this profession, your aptitude and motivation, the basis for your interest in optometry, and your future career goals."
 The essay should be no longer than 4,500 characters.